hmutpw/hmutpw.github.io/index.md

 #### IV. *hnRNPLL* controls pluripotency exit of embryonic stem cells by modulating alternative splicing of *Tbx3* and *Bptf* (2021 ***EMBO J***)

+This research revealed that RNA binding protein *hnRNPLL* regulates the embryonic stem cell exit from pluripotency by modulating the alternative splicing of some key transcription factors that maintain the pluripotency.

 \* Co-first author, mainly responsible for **bioinformatics analysis**, and **visualization**.

 ![EMBOJ Abstract](./EMBOJ_figure.png)

 #### V. Depicting the dynamic activity of autophagy at transcriptome level during the human stem cell differentiation (2018 & 2019, ***Autophagy***)

+This research investigated the dynamic patterns of autophagy-related genes during human fetal digestive tract development using single-cell RNA sequencing data.
+Meanwhile, we also identified several autophagy-related genes that potentially regulate monocytic-granulocytic differentiation.

 \* First author, mainly responsible for **bioinformatics analysis**, **visualization**, and **manuscript writing**.

 ![Autophagy Abstract](./Autophagy_figure.png)

 #### VI.
 Construction of the RNA subcellular localization resources.
 (2017 & 2021, ***Nucleic Acids Res***)

+These studies constructed and updated the RNA subcellular localization database for transcriptome level.

 \* Co-first author, mainly responsible for **data collecting** and **visualization**.